Medication (including herbal medication and vitamins) in pregnancy should ALWAYS be checked a doctor and or pharmacist before taking.

 Classification of Medication

 Most medicines cross the placenta and have the potential to cause harm to a developing foetus or unborn child.
 Drug classifications help your health professional know which drugs are safe to take, which need to be considered carefully, and which need to be avoided.
 This is not information that should be considered without talking to your doctor and or pharmacist.
-While some medications have the potential to cause harm

 The system has taken into account the known harmful effects of medicines on the developing baby, including the potential to cause: